aftonsteps/aftonsteps/README.md

-👋 Hi, I’m @aftonsteps (but my real name is Afton Coombs).
-I’m a linguist-turned-data-scientist who dabbles in application development.
-My interests include data science tooling, data visualization, experimentation, forecasting, and text analytics.
-I also get really excited about fraud prevention, online safety, and generally keeping things safe.
-I’m a part-time student at Georgia Tech, where I’m currently researching student opportunities and outcomes.
-When I’m not working, you can find me on the dance floor or in the studio. 👞🎵
+👋 Hi, I’m @aftonsteps (full name Afton Coombs).
+My interests include data visualization, web design, interactive design, and eduation.
+I’m currently a student at Georgia Tech, where I’m specializing in interactive intelligence.
+I'm also working on research at GT concerned with student opportunities and outcomes.
+When I’m not working on software or data, you can often find me practicing my other love (👞👞🎵) on the dance floor or in the studio.

 💻 You can find my website at https://aftoncoombs.com

 🌱 Some of my recent projects:

 - I just finished a course in robotics at Georgia Tech.
-- I'm learning DBT in my free time.
+- I'm currently learning to make games in Unity.
-- I'm working on starting up a blog (soon!).
+- I'm maintainer of a blog/art project devoted to reviews of strange foods at [snack-rooms.com](https://www.snack-rooms.com].
-- I have an R package on CRAN. :) It's called {ggalignment} and it makes D&D alignment-style charts.
+- I'm the primary author and maintainer of an R package on CRAN. :) It's called {ggalignment} and it makes D&D alignment-style charts.

-📫 How to reach me: Send me an email at aftoncoombs@gmail.com, or send a DM to @aftonsteps on Mastodon and Twitter
+📫 How to reach me: Send me an email at aftoncoombs@gmail.com, or send a DM to @aftonsteps on Mastodon, BlueSky, Twitter, IG, etc.

 <!---
 aftonsteps/aftonsteps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.